 The disadvantages with this approach include:

-• Limiting yourself to only ecommerce (selling on your own website) may mean you’re giving up on a lot of potential business, even if you are a very powerful brand
+• Limiting yourself to only ecommerce (selling on your own website) may mean you’re giving up on a lot of potential business, even if you are a compelling brand

 • Selling direct-to-consumer requires specific skill sets and capabilities, and this might not be in your company’s DNA